Skip to content

 calendar_todayDecember 14, 2025

 The emergence of Artificial Intelligence (AI) in the forensic and judicial spheres is not science fiction; it is an operational reality that poses unprecedented constitutional challenges.
-As a leading criminal law firm, at Alonso Sala we are observing an exponential increase in the use of algorithmic tools in both police investigations and the generation of prosecution evidence.
+As a specialist criminal law firm, at Alonso Sala we are observing an exponential increase in the use of algorithmic tools in both police investigations and the generation of prosecution evidence.
 This forces us to rethink traditional defense strategies and incorporate advanced technological expertise to ensure the right to a fair trial.

 Predictive Policing and Algorithmic Bias